-John F. Clark is president and CEO of the National Center for Missing & Exploited Children (NCMEC), the nation’s leading nonprofit organization on the forefront of child protection for more than 33 years.
+John F. Clark is president and CEO of the National Center for Missing & Exploited Children, the nation’s leading nonprofit organization at the forefront of child protection for more than 37 years.

-Since 1984, NCMEC has helped law enforcement recover more than 250,000 missing kids, distributed billions of missing posters, operated a 24/7 missing children hotline, offered comfort to countless families and trained and provided free resources to law-enforcement and other professionals across the country.
+Since 1984, NCMEC’s mission has been to help find missing children, reduce child sexual exploitation and prevent child victimization.
+The organization has helped law enforcement recover more than 348,000 missing kids, distributed billions of missing posters, operated a 24/7 missing children hotline, offered comfort to countless families and trained and provided free resources to law enforcement and other professionals across the country.

-For 20 years, NCMEC has operated the CyberTipline, a centralized mechanism for reporting child sexual exploitation.
-During his two-year tenure at NCMEC, Clark has seen an exponential rise in these reports, with 10 million reports made to the CyberTipline in 2017 alone.
+For 23 years, NCMEC has operated the CyberTipline, a centralized mechanism for reporting child sexual exploitation.
+During his tenure at NCMEC, Clark has seen an exponential rise in these reports, with more than 38 million reports made to the CyberTipline in the last two years alone.

 Throughout his career, Clark has been a leading child advocate.
 During his tenure at USMS, Clark implemented and administered Title I of the Adam Walsh Child Safety and Protection Act, which directed USMS to locate and apprehend fugitive sex offenders.
 He also oversaw the implementation and operation of the National Sex Offender Targeting Center.

 Clark was appointed director of the USMS in 2006 by then-President George W. Bush as its ninth director, a post he held for five years.
 Before joining the USMS, Clark worked for the U.S. Capitol Police and U.S. Border Patrol.
-He earned a Bachelor’s of Science Degree from Syracuse University.
+He earned a Bachelor of Science degree from Syracuse University.